 On safari, you can wear pretty much any shoes you want, including tennis shoes, boots or sandals.
 If you do go the sandals route, I recommend wearing a sturdy pair like Birkenstocks or even Rainbows, versus thin rubber flip flops.
 You don’t do too much walking on safari, except when stopping in the bush to eat lunch or use the bathroom.
 The Masai Tribe people all wear sandals, if that helps convince you. 😉

 I was DEAD SET on wearing boots on my safari in Kenya.
 I just couldn’t see the perfect safari outfits in my mind working with anything but boots.
-After searching high and low for bougie leather boots and returning THREE pairs of $175 boots that didn’t fit, I ended up getting chic, simple rain boots from Target for $25.
+After searching high and low for bougie leather boots and returning THREE pairs of $175 boots that didn’t fit, I ended up getting chic, simple rain boots for under $35!
 I absolutely love the boots because they’re waterproof, stylish and extremely comfortable.

 Safari Outfits Ideas & Examples